 c) Local Musicians interested in contributing to concerts to be held in the church

-d) Coordinator of Talks to be held in the church (assistants also needed)
+d) Speakers for Talks to be held in the church (assistants also needed)

 e) Local Artists interested in their work being exhibited in the church

-f) People with a background in education who can assist with the ‘Journey of Life’ educational programme (on pilgrimage) for schools and adult groups which we are currently developing.
+f) Teachers and people with a background in education who can assist with the ‘Journey of Life’ educational programme (on pilgrimage) for schools and adult groups which we are currently developing.

-g) People with an interest in fostering the wildlife in and around the churchyard.
+g) People with an interest in fostering wildlife in and around the churchyard.

 h) Volunteers to join our Maintenance Team – helping with such jobs as cleaning the church and the brasses and clearing the gutters when necessary.

 For all inquiries please contact the Rector, the Revd Hugh Broadbent